NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 ## Prototype System Implementation

-BlindSight's prototype system is built using Python programming language and leverages the scikit-learn library for implementing an anomaly detection algorithm.
+'BlindSight's' prototype system is built using Python programming language and leverages the scikit-learn library for implementing an anomaly detection algorithm.
 Specifically, the Isolation Forest algorithm is utilized due to its effectiveness in detecting anomalies in high-dimensional datasets.
 The implementation involves the following steps:

 * **Data Preprocessing:** The system reads in data from a CSV file containing health-related data, such as patient records or laboratory results.
 The data is then preprocessed to handle missing values, normalize features, and ensure compatibility with the Isolation Forest algorithm.